-Swiss-American mountaineer Norman Dyhrenfurth dead at 99
+Swiss-American mountaineer Norman Dyhrenfurth has died

 Vienna — Norman Dyhrenfurth, a Swiss-American mountaineer and filmmaker who organized the successful American expedition in 1963 to Mount Everest that put six climbers on the summit and inspired generations of Americans, has died.
 He was 99.